What is Salvage Value?

 Table of Contents

-How to Calculate the Salvage Value
+How to Calculate Salvage Value (Step-by-Step)

 In order words, the salvage value is the remaining value of a fixed asset at the end of its useful life.